 A toilet block is located a short walk along the road.
 Dogs can join you on this beach all year round.

 9. South Milton Sands, Thurlestone

-You access to the beach down a narrow single track lane, so be prepared to breathe in.
+You access the beach down a narrow single-track lane, so be prepared to breathe in.

-At the beach there’s a cafe, toilets and National trust car park.
+At the beach, there’s a café, toilets and a National Trust car park.
 You can also hire kayaks and paddle boards here.

 10. Goodington North Beach, Paignton

 This shallow, red sand beach is backed by Youngs Park in Paignton and comes with plenty of facilities for families including cafes, swan boats, crazy golf, toilets and a play park.

 At low tide the beach is popular for rock pooling.
 Check tide times as at high tide the sand is completely submerged.

 Dogs are allowed on North Beach all year round but be aware that there is a dog ban from May to September on neighbouring South Beach.